 Feature Feature in a Layer, used to store Geometry and Field Data for individual features.
 Schema An attribute of a Layer, used to store the Columns and information about the columns.
 Style An attribute of a Layer, the Style describes how the features in a layer are presented.
 Used to store Style Parameters.
 Style Parameter An attribute of a Style, the Style Parameter describes how a particular class of Features that are displayed using a Style are displayed.
 Geometry An attribute of a Feature, Geometry stores the geometric attributes of a Feature.
+Made up of 1 or more parts, which in turn are made up of geopoints.
+Coordinate Reference System Coordinate Reference Systems (sometimes referred to in Cartographica and elsewhere as just projections).
+Global objects that can be assigned to layers and Maps.
 Column Contained in a Schema, each Column describes a particular kind of data that is a part of the Feature's definition within a Layer.
 The Column contains the type, length and other attributes.
 Field Data Field Data are contained by a Feature and describe the values for a particular Column as it pertains to that Feature.
 Field Mapper Field Mappers are used to map fields between layers for certain analysis operations.
+They are made up of field maps, which